What is Corporate Governance? Definition, Principles & Importance

 Rise of ESG Factors

 Environmental, Social, and Governance (ESG) factors are a significant part of their business strategy.
-Boards are prioritizing clear ESG reporting to investors and customers, recognizing that sustainability and ethical impact are linked to long-term financial performance and reputation.
+Boards are prioritizing clear ESG reporting for investors and customers.
+They recognize that sustainability and ethical impact directly support long-term financial performance and reputation.

 Using Technology: AI and Blockchain